-Probate has a reputation for being slow, expensive, and stressful—and for good reason.
-In Illinois, the probate process can take months (sometimes more than a year) and often involves court filings, legal fees, and public records.
+Probate in Illinois has a reputation for being slow, expensive, and stressful — and for good reason.
+The probate process in Illinois can take months, sometimes more than a year, and often involves court filings, legal fees, and public records.
 The good news?
-With the right planning, you may be able to minimize or completely avoid probate for your estate.
+With the right planning, you may be able to minimize or completely avoid probate in Illinois for your estate.

-Probate is the court-supervised process of settling someone’s affairs after death.
-It makes sure debts are paid and property is transferred to heirs.
-While it serves an important purpose, probate can also delay access to assets and add costs for your loved ones.
+Probate in Illinois is the court-supervised process of settling someone’s affairs after death.
+It ensures debts are paid and property is transferred to heirs.
+While it serves an important purpose, probate in Illinois can delay access to assets and add significant costs for your loved ones.

 Strategies to Avoid Probate in Illinois

-Even with careful planning, probate may be required if:
+Even with careful planning, probate in Illinois may still be required if:

 • You own property solely in your name without beneficiary designations.